 6.13 The proposed extension would physically and visually compete with the existing built form of the dwelling, and would detract from the architectural integrity and character of the Grade II Listed Building.
-The proposed addition is considered to be of a design, form and finish that would detract from the special interest and significance of the dwelling, in a manner that would not reflect the character and appearance, contrary to Policies 32, 33, and 34 of the Horsham District Planning Framework (2015).
+The proposed addition is considered to be of a design, form and finish that would detract from, and be harmful to, the special interest, significance, character and appearance of the subject property; , contrary to Policy 34 of the Horsham District Planning Framework (2015).